antaldaniel/sr_website/content/authors/istvan/_index.md

 ---
 # Display name
-title: Istvan
+title: Istvan Zsoldos
-name: Istvan
+name: Istvan Zsoldos

 # Username (this should match the folder name)
 authors:
-- istvan
+- istvan_zsoldos

 # Is this the primary user of the site?
 superuser: false